 - 200 g Plain Flour

 - 25 g Ground Almonds

 - Place the chopped plums in a pie dish (about 30cm diameter) and stir in the stewed apple, demerara sugar and cornflour.
-If you are using fresh Bramley apples instead of the stewed apple, also add 1/2 tsp cinnamon and increase the sugar quantity from 2 tbsp to 3 tbsp.
+If you are using fresh Bramley apples instead of the stewed apple, also add ½ teaspoon cinnamon and increase the sugar quantity from 2 tablespoon to 3 tbsp.

 - Make the crumble topping by placing all of the ingredients in the food processor and pulsing until you get breadcrumbs.
 Alternatively rub the butter into the flour by hand and stir though the demerara sugar and ground almonds.